Marquette vs. Purdue College Basketball Predictions & Picks - November 22

 Marquette Performance Insights

-- The Golden Eagles have a +75 scoring differential, topping opponents by 15 points per game.
-They're putting up 80.4 points per game to rank 96th in college basketball and are giving up 65.4 per outing to rank 98th in college basketball.
+- The Golden Eagles' +75 scoring differential (outscoring opponents by 15 points per game) is a result of putting up 80.4 points per game (96th in college basketball) while allowing 65.4 per outing (98th in college basketball).

-- The 32.6 rebounds per game Marquette averages rank 222nd in college basketball.
-Its opponents pull down 33.4 per outing.
+- The 32.6 rebounds per game Marquette accumulates rank 222nd in college basketball.
+Their opponents pull down 33.4.

-- Marquette knocks down 8.8 three-pointers per game (73rd in college basketball) while shooting 33.6% from beyond the arc (152nd in college basketball).
-It is making 2.0 more threes per outing than its opponents, who drain 6.8 per game while shooting 31.5%.
+- Marquette knocks down 8.8 three-pointers per game (73rd in college basketball), 2.0 more than its opponents.

-- The Golden Eagles' 100.9 points per 100 possessions on offense rank 83rd in college basketball, and the 82.1 points they allow per 100 possessions rank 85th in college basketball.

-- Marquette has committed 6.2 fewer turnovers per game than its opponents, averaging 8.8 (31st in college basketball play) while forcing 15 (60th in college basketball).
+- Marquette has committed 8.8 turnovers per game (31st in college basketball), 6.2 fewer than the 15 it forces (60th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.